-- Orientation and instruction on the use of the Media Center and its resources. - Reference services for locating information. - Locating sources of information or materials not available in East's Media Center. - Training and assistance with the use of the computer. - Copies for student use (\$.05 B/W & \$.50 color per page)
+- Library staff can assist students with research papers and projects by curating helpful information. - Library staff can assist students with writing assignments by helping edit and proofread papers and projects. - Locating sources of information or materials not available in East's Media Center. - Training and assistance with the use of the computer. - Copies for student use (\$.05 B/W & \$.50 color per page) - Writing and Research Assistance